If you have to pay council tax and you are on a low income, you could get Council Tax Support (CTS).

 - any other income that a customer or their partner receive

 These are calculated as a weekly figure.
 There are certain types of income that are excluded or disregarded.
-Please see income we exclude further down this page.
+See income we exclude further down this page.

 If you have been self-employed for more than 1 year, a minimum income floor is applied to your claim.
 This is the lowest weekly amount we expect people will earn.